-- With the Map frame selected in the Contents window, click Home | Add to Map | Layer | Empty Base.
+- With the Map frame or a map layer selected in the Contents window, click Home | Add to Map | Layer | Empty Base.

-- In the Contents window, select the new empty base map layer.
+- In the Contents window, select the new empty Base map layer.

 - Click Features | Insert | Polyline.
-You can insert a polygon instead if you prefer.
+You can insert a polygon instead of a polyline if you prefer.

 - Click Map Tools | View | 3D View.
 The 3D View window opens.
 Click and drag the model to rotate or tilt it to your desired view.

 - Click 3D View | Fly-Through | Create/Edit.
-The Flight Path Editor dialog opens as shown below:
+The Flight Path Editor dialog opens.

 - Set the Position, Animation and Camera Aim fields to suit your desired output.
 For example:

 - When the fly-through is satisfactory, click OK.

-You can now play your Fly-Through by clicking 3D View | Fly-Through | Play, or click 3D View | Fly-Through | Record to save the animation as an AVI movie file.
+You can now play your fly-through by clicking 3D View | Fly-Through | Play, or click 3D View | Fly-Through | Record to save the animation as an AVI movie file.